 - A little Extra Virgin Olive Oil

-- Bring lentils and vegetable stock to a boil, then simmer for about 10 minutes.
+- When done, add the lentils, vegetable stock, and spices to the pot.
+Stir well.
+Bring everything to a boil, then simmer for about 10 minutes.
 Do not stir, this mashes the lentils!
 When done, remove from heat.

 - Serve the kitchari over brown rice or any other grains you have on hand, like quinoa or millet.
 The kitchari can always be eaten on its own with bread!

 - Enjoy, and eat with intention.

 If you make this recipe and post it on Instagram, be sure to tag me @wellandfull and #wellandfull so I can see!
 I love seeing your takes on my recipes :)

 dixya | food, pleasure, and healthMarch 31, 2016 at 1:59 pm

 i make khichdi with plain rice and varieties of lentils very frequently..and it is probably my favorite food. it tastes even better after vacation/travel/holidays because it is very easy for us to digest and it is so nourishing!

 im so glad you will be able to enjoy home and all the things you didnt appreciate before,

 That’s awesome!
 It’s like a break for the digestive system, but it tastes so yummy! :)